Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/References.md

 Basel Committee on Banking Supervision.
 (2014). *The standardized approach for measuring counterparty credit risk exposures (SA-CCR)*.
 Bank for International Settlements (BIS).

 Black, F., & Scholes, M. (1973).
-The pricing of options and corporate liabilities. *Journal of Political Economy, 81*(3), 637–654.
+The pricing of options and corporate liabilities.

 Brigo, D., & Capponi, A. (2010).
-Bilateral counterparty risk valuation with stochastic dynamical models and application to credit default swaps. *International Journal of Theoretical and Applied Finance, 13*(7), 1103–1149.
+Bilateral counterparty risk valuation with stochastic dynamical models and application to credit default swaps.

 Crouhy, M., Galai, D., & Mark, R. (2000).
-A comparative analysis of current credit risk models. *Journal of Banking & Finance, 24*(1–2), 59–117.
+A comparative analysis of current credit risk models.

 Duffie, D., & Singleton, K. (2003). *Credit Risk: Pricing, Measurement, and Management*.
-Princeton University Press.

 Engle, R. F. (1982).
 Autoregressive conditional heteroskedasticity with estimates of the variance of United Kingdom inflation. *Econometrica, 50*(4), 987–1007.